 November 28, 1843 - The Kingdom of Hawaii is officially recognized by European nations as an independent nation.
-This date signifies Hawaiin Independence Day.
+This date signifies Hawaiian Independence Day.

 June 15, 1844 - The patent for vulcanization, the process for strengthening rubber, is granted to Charles Goodyear.

-veto.
-President Tyler's veto of a military appropriation was
+President Tyler's veto of a military appropriation was overturned.

-Alexander Cartwright and his New York Knikerbockers baseball team codify the "rules of baseball" for the first time, including nine men per side.
+October 21, 1845 - The New York Herald becomes the first newspaper to mention the game of baseball.
+In this year, Alexander Cartwright and his New York Knickerbockers baseball team codify the "rules of baseball" for the first time, including nine men per side.

-American inventor Elias Howe, working as a machinist after losing his factory job in the Panic of 1837, invents the sewing machine.
+American inventor Elias Howe, working as a machinist after losing his factory job in the Panic of 1837, invents his sewing machine.
 Howe would patent the device on September 10, 1846.

-Representatives changes its policy toward sharing the Oregon Territory with the
+changes its policy toward sharing the Oregon Territory with the

-with the United Kingdom.
-On June 15, the Oregon Treaty is
+United Kingdom.
+On June 15, the Oregon Treaty is signed with

 June 10, 1846 - The Republic of California declares independence from Mexico.
 Four days later, the bear flag of the Republic of California is raised at Sonoma.